cvlab-epfl/cvlab-kubernetes-guide/README.md

 ### Login

 * Find your user/password in emails or ask IC-admins if you have not received it.
+[Asking for access](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
+New logins seem possible through a web link too so perhaps password is not mandatory.
-* Connect to <https://app.run.ai> and you make sure the user/password works.
+* Connect to <https://app.run.ai> and you make sure the user/password/web-authentication works.
-* Download the config file: <http://install.iccluster.epfl.ch/scripts/soft/runai/config> and place it in `~/.kube/`
+* Download the config file: <https://icitdocs.epfl.ch/download/attachments/3211266/config> and place it in `~/.kube/`.
+If the download link changes, it is likely to be listed [here](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
 * In a console, to login to RunAI, run: `runai login`
 * In a console, configure your default project with: `runai config project cvlab`
 * Test if you see the lab's jobs `runai list jobs`